Connect with us

 The machine is divided into several storage spaces, including those for bitumen and ballast, which are mixed before being sprayed.

-“This kind of technology, that has been tested and proven, makes the job easy and allows traffic to flow easily after a short while.
-It is also cost effective,” said Mr Kithinji.
+“This kind of technology, which has been tested and proven, makes the job easy and allows traffic to flow easily after a short while.
+It is also cost-effective,” said Mr Kithinji.

-The high velocity technology is expected to cut costs of road repair by up to 40 per cent, offering reprieve to the national and county governments that are spending billions of shillings annually to fix roads.
+The high-velocity technology is expected to cut costs of road repair by up to 40 per cent, offering a reprieve to the national and county governments that are spending billions of shillings annually to fix roads.

-Kenya has now become the second African country to adopt the new technology after South Africa.
+Kenya is the second African country to adopt the new technology after South Africa.

 Judy Mwende, a Journalism graduate from the University of Nairobi, is a seasoned writer and editor with more than a decade of practical experience covering the global construction industry.